 Disclosure: Some of the links below may be affiliate links.
 That means, I may earn money or products from the companies mentioned in this post.
 Read my full disclosure here.

 When we were in process for our son’s adoption, I spent time searching for the perfect toddler schedule.
 I’ve mentioned before that my plan did not go as expected, but it is true that a general routine is helpful for little ones.
-My current stay at home mom schedule is still not perfect, but, thankfully, we are in a much better routine now.
-Having some sort of routine also helps you to be more intentional in creating an environment that consistently points your child to Christ.
-Here is our schedule and some additional tips for creating your own toddler schedule.
+Over time I developed a stay at home mom schedule and a better routine.
+Having some sort of routine helps you to be more intentional in creating an environment that consistently points your child to Christ.
+Here is the schedule I used and some additional tips for creating your own toddler schedule!